Frequently Asked Questions

 Our products are not castoffs from a commercial line of products.

-We offer complete patient TV systems.
+We are the only US manufacturer to offer complete patient TV systems.
 Each PDi product is designed and built for tough healthcare standards, with a vision for the future, offering cost-effective, integrated product features that facilities and patients expect.

 Since 1980, PDi has made the best healthcare televisions and accessories.
 PDi sets the standard in healthcare-grade TVs.
 We are knowledgeable and continuously improve to offer the broadest healthcare-grade television selection.
 As the manufacturer, we design for backwards compatibility and bring value to our customers.
-Trust PDi.
+Many trust PDi.

 PDi understands that one size doesn’t always fit all.
 We build creative solutions.
-As an American manufacturer, PDi has the advantage to utilize a full team of mechanical, electrical and software engineers to solve unique problems for the specialized needs of customers.
-The strength of our business partnerships enhance our supply chain, breadth of compatible interactive patient software systems in both US and Mid-East Region markets, plus our loyal channel partners bring installation and service advantages to customers.
+As an American manufacturer, PDi has the advantage to utilize a full team of mechanical, electrical, and software engineers to solve unique problems for the specialized needs of all healthcare customers.
+The strength of our business partnerships enhance our supply chain, breadth of compatible interactive patient software systems in both US and Middle Eastern Region markets, plus our loyal channel partners bring installation and service advantages to customers.

 PDi is the largest TV maker in North America.
 PDi designs and builds complete patient television systems, both arm-mounted and wall-mounted sets.